maryamabdulbasit309/Maryam-basit/_posts/2026-04-15-the-busiest-week-of-my-second-semester.md

 Database Systems was one of the subjects that required significant attention during this period.

 We were completing our database project while also managing assignments and preparing for assessments.
-Since the project involved working with a real kidney disease dataset, database design, ER diagrams, normalization, and documentation all required careful effort.
+Since the project involved working with a real kidney disease dataset, database design, ER diagrams, normalization, and documentation all required careful attention and effort.

-At this stage, I finally understood why proper planning is so important in project development.
+At this stage, I finally understood why proper planningand time managing is so important in project development.
 Any unfinished work from previous weeks became additional pressure during the final days.

 ## Managing DLD Quizzes and Tasks